Accelerated Nonnegative Tensor Completion via Integer Programming: Original Computation Algorithm

 \subsection{Simplex Gradient Descent Step}

 SiGD is implemented in the function \code{nonten}.
-It finds the next iterate with a lower objective function value via a \textit{single descent step} that solves the following reformulation of the problem (\ref{NonTenComProb})
+It determines the next iterate with a lower objective function value via a \textit{single descent step} that solves the following reformulation of the problem (\ref{NonTenComProb})

 For clarity, we ignore the projection in the problem above.
 Since \code{lamb} is in $\Delta^k$ as all its elements are nonnegative and sum to one, SiGD has the term ``Simplex'' in its name \citep{braun2019blended}.